 Shopping on eBay is cheap.

-You can get anything you want while saving a small amount of money compared to shops in general.
+You can get anything you want while saving a small amount of

 Or at least that’s what you tell yourself. 😉

 But what does “cheap” even mean?
 And at what cost?